 What makes a good ice wine?
 Ice wines are known to be wines with very complex, interesting flavors.
 The sweetness of good ice wines is balanced by an appropriate level of acidity, creating a delicious dessert wine.
 Johnson Estate's ice wines are regularly awarded gold medals by Tastings.com and other wine competitions.
 Here are our latest vintages:

-This ice wine was awarded 97 Points at the 2017 San Francisco Wine Competition.
 Vidal Blanc grapes are an industry standard in the production of ice wine in North America.
-Each vintage reflects the weather - from the spring until harvest - and the 2016 year resulted in a fine bright, honey-flavored wine with fresh notes of apricot and peaches.
+Each vintage reflects the weather - from the spring until harvest - and the 2017 year resulted in a fine bright, honey-flavored wine with fresh notes of pear.
+This wine is excellent with nuts, cheeses, cookies, and cakes.
+Or, even more simply, let it be the star of the show by pairing with crostini with goat cheese and a drizzle of honey, or a slice of peach or apricot.
+This ice wine was awarded 93 Points at the 2019 International Eastern Wine Competition.

 Dosing, capping, riddling, disgorging and corking all those small, long-necked, 375ml bottles is labor intensive.
 Additionally, others have not discovered how to get yeast to ferment actively enough in this high sugar environment to obtain the fizz and pressures needed for this fine wine.
 A few wine cellar secrets let our special yeasts ferment in-bottle with a lot more zest.